nodesman/essential-education/books/strategic_actions/outline.md

 *   Setting and enforcing boundaries strategically.
 *   Boundaries for resource management (time, energy, focus).
 *   Boundaries in negotiations and interactions.

+## Chapter X: Calibrating Your Internal Compass
+*   **The Necessity of Sampling Life:** Understanding your capabilities, limitations, and genuine preferences through active exploration.
+*   **Domains of Discovery:** Applying the sampling mindset to relationships, skills, hobbies, experiences, and environments.
+*   **The Strategic Value of Delay:** Recognizing that some decisions are best made *after* sufficient data has been gathered.
+Knowing when not to act is as important as knowing when to act.
+*   **Avoiding Misaligned Pursuits:** How self-knowledge prevents wasting time and energy on goals that are fundamentally unsuited to you.

 ## Developing Strategic Thinking
 *   Moving from reactive to proactive.